itential/itential-mcp/docs/endpoint-tools.md

 Tags control tool visibility and can be used for filtering.
 Endpoint tools automatically get these tags:

-- `dynamic` - Added to all dynamically created tools
+- `bindings` - Added to all dynamically created tools
 - The tool's `name` value from configuration
 - Any additional tags specified in the `tags` field